Alex Clare at KOKO

 But it seems Clare had saved his body-warming songs for the last dance.
 As Clare leaves the stage temporarily we are left with his band who perform a short Reggaeton-type interlude paired with some more enthusiastic light work, warming the audience for Clare’s more “dubsteppy” tracks which follow.
 As he returns to the stage he brings the dubstep and drum’n’bass with him, now with feel-good tales of found romance.
 The crowd who were once swaying softly from side to side were now jumping fervently up and down.
 The break between songs is shortened to an almost non-existent length and the night ends in this fashion.

 With a refreshing young artist like Seye opening for him Clare’s night in Camden was a smorgasbord of rhythms and vibes.
 Clare’s musical diversity makes for a diverse show as the audience become slaves to the lyrical and percussive themes but always sing along with the simple, yet melodically addictive choruses; addictive thanks to Alex Clare’s undeniably talented voice.

-Watch the album preview here:
+Watch the album preview for The Lateness of the Hour here: